saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Parse the File

-The subsequent step is parsing the file to let the system know the type of file you are working with.
+The next step is parsing the file to let the system know the type of file you are working with.

 1. Add the **Parse** component: